 - (optional - lettuce and sliced tomatoes)

-- Slices of French bread, lightly toasted
+- Sliced bread, lightly toasted

 Mix all of the ingredients.
 Serve on toast, either open faced, or in a regular sandwich with lettuce and tomatoes.
 For a low carb option, serve on sliced lettuce.